ctiedt/tbl/README.md

 # Task Based Language

+**Attention: Examples currently don't work if they don't have a scheduler defined!
+You can copy the one from `sched.tbl` to try them out.**

 What if all your functions were cyclical tasks?
 The *Task Based Language* (TBL) is an attempt to create a programming language that captures the essentials of many realtime applications by putting thís idea into the foreground.